cljoly/rusqlite_migration/README.md

 Rusqlite_migration provides several [Cargo features][cargo_features].
 They are:

 * `from-directory`: enable loading migrations from *.sql files in a given directory
-* `alpha-async-tokio-rusqlite`: enable support for async migrations with `tokio-rusqlite`.
-As the name implies, there are no API stability guarantees on this feature.

 [cargo_features]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section